 Thomas Harriot’s Brief and True Report of the New Found Land of Virginia is available online and makes for a wonderful in-class reading.
 The University of North Carolina has one edition here and Peter Mancall, in his Envisioning America: English Plans for the Colonization of North America, 1580-1640 (Boston: Bedford, 1995) has made available another in his fine edited collection.
 Harriot’s writings and the engravings by Theodor DeBry which accompanied the 1590 edition of his report can be accompanied in the classroom by the beautiful and important watercolors composed by John White, the first images of English America.
 White’s paintings can be searched for individually on the British Museum website, or looked at here.

 Harriot sheds light on Algonquian culture at the dawn of its contact with Europeans.
 Hints of what native peoples believed can be seen in other sources as well.
 It was William Strachey who noted the Powhatan story of the Great Hare.
 Strachey’s Historie of Travaile into Virginia Britannia is available as a free e-book on Google Books.
 James Mooney, in “Myths of the Cherokee,” published the story of Selu.
 The article appeared in the Journal of American Folklore, Volume 1, (July-September, 1888).
 You can read a copy hosted online here.
 The Iroquois Creation Story is widely available.
 John Norton’s 1816 version is hosted on the History Matters website, a resource for teaching American history.
 You can read it here.
 For the formation of the Iroquois League, the second of the two great League legends, the J.N.B.
 Hewitt edition from the late nineteenth century is available here, from JSTOR.
 For images of Saynday, the best place to look remains the National Anthropological Archives.
-Two examples can be seen here and here.
+Two examples can be seen at the Smithsonian Institution’s Learning Lab.

 Valuable online material about Cahokia can be found at the Cahokia Mounds State Historic Site webpage.
 For Chaco Canyon, see the webpage for the Chaco Culture National Historical Park, available here.